For the 2014 film:

 - He Really Can Act: Those who either didn't see his work in The Spectacular Now or just regularly pigeonholed him as someone who could only play variations of the "frat boy" character archetype would be surprised at just how effective Miles Teller is as Andrew.
 He has to sell a lot of the character's vulnerability and determination, and pulls it off well.
 Additionally, much of the drumming in the film required his own preparation.

 - Ho Yay: In between all the mind games and homophobic slurs, there is a lot of passionately sustained eye contact in this film between Neiman and Fletcher.
-This may verge on No Yay, depending on the viewer.

 - Magnificent Bastard: Fletcher.
 Luring Andrew into a false sense of security so that he could embarrass him in the film's final performance made for a devious reveal.
 Luckily, Andrew is able to save face with his drum solo.